bradmartin/nativescript-wave-refresh/README.md

 ## Attributes
 **refresh : function** *optional* - this event is triggered when you set the BoredRudoplh *refresh* property equal to false.

+*backgroundColor* is supported to specify the background color of the wave refresh.
+This will help to blend it in with the ActionBar.

 ## API